-This protein bar recipe is full of toasted coconut flavor, whole grains, and is sweetened with just a touch of honey.
-You will have a hard time eating the store-bought chalky ones after you’ve tried these!
+This homemade protein bar recipe is full of toasted coconut flavor, whole grains, and is sweetened with just a touch of honey.
+You will have a hard time eating the store-bought chalky ones after you’ve tried these healthy protein bars.

 The holidays are near (yay!) — which for many of us means travel!
 We are getting ready to make the 30+ hour trek back to the United States right before Thanksgiving.

 I always pack healthy snacks for our travel, because the only thing worse than being exhausted from travel is also being bloated for eating unhealthy food!

 Making homemade protein bars is an easy way to ensure you have grab-and-go snacks that are easy to pack!